Sel-A/HOW-2-SDL3-QUICK-n-EZ-WINDOWS-EDITION-/README.md

 	SDL_RenderClear(renderer);
 	SDL_SetRenderDrawColor(renderer, r,g,b,a);
 	SDL_RenderPoints(renderer, pointData, pixelCount);
+	SDL_RenderPresent(renderer);

-What these do are also pretty straightfoward, SDL_SetRenderDrawColor() sets the render color to a certain RGBA value, with said value components listed in the following paramters, SDL_RenderClear() wipes your screen clear and sets it to the renderer's current color, and SDL_RenderPoints() takes in your pixel data (your baby girl SDL_FPoint*) and the amount of pixels there are in your data.
+What these do are also pretty straightfoward, SDL_SetRenderDrawColor() sets the render color to a certain RGBA value, with said value components listed in the following paramters, SDL_RenderClear() wipes your screen clear and sets it to the renderer's current color, SDL_RenderPoints() takes in your pixel data (your baby girl SDL_FPoint*) and the amount of pixels there are in your data to draw your pixels onto a buffer (think of it like storing your wet painting somewhere to dry), and SDL_RenderPresent() brings your buffer to the front/onto the window for you to actually see (pulling that painting back out to look when the colors finally set).
 With this portion of code in your main loop, try to compile everything and pray to god you havent messed anything up before now to see your pixels.
 As mentioned before, try not to copy and paste everything into your code willy nilly, it may not work in the way you intend for it to work.
 Please view the example at the very end for the idea on how and where these functions and structures are used.

 # HOW TO COMPILE
 I'll make this very quick, assuming you really want some results right about now.
 Compile with g++, take source code and output to an executable file/directory, include 64 bit include folder from SDL3, link 64 libraries from SDL3, and link the binary file to the project.
 Heres an example: